-Also, the Company recognized a net monetary loss of \$6,022 during the year ended December 31, 2020 (2019: \$31,882), in relation to the application of hyperinflationary accounting for the Company's Argentine subsidiaries, which began July 1, 2018.
-The monetary loss recognized is the result of changes in the Argentine price indices and changes to the Company's net monetary position during the respective years.
+Also, the Company recognized net monetary loss of \$54,923 during the year ended December 31, 2021 (2020: \$6,022), in relation to the application of hyperinflationary accounting for the Company's Argentine subsidiaries.
+The monetary loss recognized is the result of changes in the Argentine price indices and changes to the Company's net monetary position during the year.
 Further discussion regarding the application of hyperinflationary accounting has been provided in the notes to the consolidated financial statements.

-In addition, during 2020, the Company began acquiring and transferring marketable securities as a mechanism to facilitate intragroup funding transfers between its Canadian parent and its Argentine operating subsidiaries.
-Accordingly, for the year ended December 31, 2020, the Company recognized a gain of \$270,198 (2019: \$nil) on the use of marketable securities for the purposes of facilitating intragroup funding transfers, which represents the net benefit of having used this funding mechanism over traditional methods.
+From time to time, the Company acquires and transfers marketable securities as a mechanism to facilitate intragroup funding transfers between its Canadian parent and its Argentine operating subsidiaries.
+During the year ended December 31, 2021, the Company recognized a gain of \$2,477,478 (2020: \$270,198) on the use of marketable securities for this purpose, which represents the net benefit of having used this funding mechanism over traditional methods.
+The increase in the gain is the result of more funding provided to its Argentine subsidiaries during the year ended December 31, 2021, compared to 2020, and an increase in the average spread that the Company is able to achieve through this funding mechanism.